cozywarmth/Cozywarmth/README.md

             i can sometimes be chill
             but sometimes can be fun
-            and reckless.
+            and reckless; depending
+            on how people around me
+            acts with me ( maybe )..

+            I use "offchat" on name
-            more comfy with party or
+            because I'm more comfy w
-            wisp chat than public —
+            party or wisp chat at the
-            chat
+            moment or just don't want
+            to talk at the moment!!
             ⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀![](https://komarev.com/ghpvc/?username=cozywarmth&color=3b2a20&style=for-the-badge&label=CUDDLE+COUNT)